Anyone with prior knowledge of digital marketing has heard of keyword intent.

 Similarly, people ask questions like “ What are keywords?” or “Keyword intent?”.
 In such cases, Google displays a list of top sites that can adequately answer these search queries.

 You may use these keywords in your content to answer relevant questions and establish your brand as an authoritative source in the industry.
 By doing this, you also improve the SEO rankings for your business.

 2. Transactional Intent

-Next up, we have transactional intent.
-People are looking for products or services they want to buy.
+Next, we’ll examine transactional intent, often associated with keywords with commercial intent, often referred to as commercial keywords.
+People are looking to buy something, such as products or services.
 Often, they come prepared to make a purchase and know what to buy — they need no convincing in that regard.
-However, they are looking for a specific website to buy these products or avail of the required services.
+However, they are looking for a specific website to buy these products or provide the required services.

 Keywords with transactional intent include free shipping, buy, cheap, coupon, location and discount.
-Try optimising your landing page through these keywords for a high conversion rate.
-Also referred to as “buy now” keywords, these help boost e-commerce sales by great margins.
+Try optimising your landing pagethrough these keywords for a high conversion rate.
+Also referred to as “buy now” keywords, these help boost e-commerce sales by significant margins.

 The best way to attract potential customers to your page and witness high conversation rates is to strategically place your content and keep the audience’s search intent in mind while developing landing pages.

 Now, it’s time to talk about navigational intent.
 The keyword search intent, in this case, is to look for a particular website.
 The user already knows the landing page they want access to but may not know the keywords they need to type.